WVUResearchComputing/WVUResearchComputing.github.io/index.rst

 The HelpDesk ticket system
    `WVU Research Computing - HPC HelpDesk <https://helpdesk.hpc.wvu.edu>`_

+If your research was possible thanks to the use of our clusters please acknowledge the support using these comments:
+For Spruce Knob:

+    "Computational resources were provided by the WVU Research Computing Spruce Knob HPC cluster, which is funded in part by NSF EPS-1003907."

+For Thorny Flat:

+    "Computational resources were provided by the WVU Research Computing Thorny Flat HPC cluster, which is funded in part by NSF OAC-1726534."

 For requesting help, create a new ticket at the Research Computing HPC Help Desk web page.
 You are welcome to e-mail any member of the WVU-RC team directly, but since we are not always at our desk, the ticket system will guarantee that